Katherine Stewart MacPhail: Sremska Kamenica

-The English-Yugoslav Hospital for Treatment of Osteoarticular Tuberculosis was officially opened on September 23, 1934, under the auspices of Her Majesty Queen Maria Karađorđević.
-The first patients were transferred from a Belgrade hospital as early as August 1.
+The English-Yugoslav Hospital for Treatment of Osteoarticular Tuberculosis was officially opened on 23 September 1934, under the auspices of Her Majesty Queen Maria Karađorđević.
+The first patients were transferred from a Belgrade hospital as early as 1 August.
 The treatment was focused on patients with tuberculosis of the bones and joints, and rachitis.
-The treatment consisted of fresh air, sun exposure, good food, rest, massage, immobilization with plaster and surgery if there was a need for it.
+The treatment consisted of fresh air, sun exposure, good food, rest, massage, immobilisation with plaster and surgery if there was a need for it.
 The hospital received children under 14 years of age.
 During the year, there were up to 50 children, and over the winter, 32.
 The head of the hospital was MacPhail, the main surgeon was Svetislav Sojanović, the main nurse was Agnes Hardy, and Alice Murphy was a secretary.
 Among the staff, there were two other nurses, one teacher and auxiliary staff.
 One of the main problems of the hospital was funding, because the children were mostly treated for free.
 The cost of the hospital was covered by many donors.
-Among the donors, there was also the Ministry of Social Affairs and Public Health of the Kingdom of Yugoslavia, the Child Protection Fund, as well as various other organizations.
+Among the donors, there was also the Ministry of Social Affairs and Public Health of the Kingdom of Yugoslavia, the Child Protection Fund, as well as various other organisations.
 All of this was not enough to cover the cost of the hospital, so for this reason, MacPhail had to constantly run a fundraising campaign in order to keep the hospital in operation.
 One of the earliest financial supporters was the Honourable Elsie Cameron Corbett, who donated £1000 in 1921.
 She continued to endow a bed at an annual cost of £50 until at least 1935.

 In 1940, the situation in the region became serious and the sanatorium staff began to prepare with the military against an enemy attack.
 In February 1941, MacPhail had a plan to evacuate children from the hospital.
 Three weeks before the war, all children were sent from the hospital to their homes, and all the hospital equipment was packed and sheltered in the basements to be protected in the event of a bombing.
 The situation become very serious and the British Embassy advised all British citizens to leave the country.
 Not leaving in time, she and other British residents became the prisoners of the Germans before she was repatriated to Britain.

 Soon thereafter, 120 soldiers were placed in the hospital for anti-aircraft patrols.
 The building was soon turned into a local hospital.
 The hospital staff often helped the partisan movement in the form of providing medical care and food, which was one of the reasons why the hospital was attacked.
 After that, the building was abandoned and destroyed.
-During the war years, the hospital also used hostile forces for its soldiers.